clayauld/satcom-forecast/docs/format_comparison.md

 - You're planning extended outdoor activities
 - You want wind and cloud information
 - You have plenty of satellite communication time
-- You want the raw NOAA forecast text
+- You want the raw NWS forecast text
 - You need comprehensive meteorological data

 ## 🔧 How to Request Different Formats